NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-14.md

 }
 ```

 I never played any of the Neverwinter Nights games.
-My brother did, and liked them a lot—so when I saw this, I thought maybe I’d finally try it out myself.
+My brother did, and liked them a lot - so when I saw this, I thought maybe I’d finally try it out myself.

 But the launch reception has been rough.
 Sitting around ~50 % positive, players appreciate that you can now use a controller (it's Deck Verified), enjoy some QoL improvements, and welcome the return of multiplayer mode.